osm2pgsql-dev/osm2pgsql-website/_manual/06-flex-output.md

 incomplete, for instance when nodes referenced from a way are missing.

 The `as_linestring()` and `as_polygon()` functions can only be used on ways.

+*Version >= 1.7.1*{: .version} The `as_multipoint()` function can be used on nodes and relations.
+For nodes it will always return a point geometry, for relations a point or multipoint geometry with all available node members.

 The `as_multilinestring()` and `as_multipolygon()` functions, on the other hand, can be used for ways and for relations.
 The latter will either return a linestring/polygon or a multilinestring/multipolygon, depending on whether